yAudit/blog-site/content/leetspeak-1-watermelon.md

 ---
-title: "Electisec leet-speak #1 ft.
+title: "yAudit leet-speak #1 ft.
 Drastic Watermelon"
-subtitle: "Get to know our resident auditors who make Electisec special"
+subtitle: "Get to know our resident auditors who make yAudit special"
-gh-repo: electisec/blog-site
+gh-repo: yaudit/blog-site
 tags: [resident-spotlight]
 author: nexus
 twitter: https://x.com/Nexuscode11
 date: 2025-05-19
 ---

-# Electisec leet-speak #1 ft.
+# yAudit leet-speak #1 ft.
 Drastic Watermelon
 Welcome to our new series where we give the stage to our amazing residents and get to know the people behind cat and anime PFPs.

 Our first leet-speaker is 🥁🥁🥁 [Drastic Watermelon](https://x.com/watermelon_sec), our smart contract resident auditor!